JJ Quinerly: WNBA

-Dallas Wings (2025-present)
+Dallas Wings (2025–2026)

 On April 14, 2025, Quinerly was selected by the Dallas Wings in the third round, 27th overall, of the 2025 WNBA draft.
 On July 7, she led the Wings with a career-high 18 points, including a career-best four made three-pointers, in a 102–72 loss to the Phoenix Mercury.
 On August 20, Quinerly suffered an ACL sprain in her left knee during an 81–80 loss to the Los Angeles Sparks, which sidelined her for the remainder of the season.
 Despite the setback, Quinerly turned in a solid rookie campaign, averaging 6.5 points, 2.3 assists, and 1.9 rebounds per game across 34 appearances.
 She was recognized as one of the team's few above-average perimeter defenders, with her balanced scoring and defensive abilities making her a valuable contributor to a roster seeking consistency.
 Quinerly became just the third third-round pick over the last decade to average at least six points per game in her rookie season, and only the seventh third-round pick selection in league history to average at least six points and two assists per game as a rookie.
 On October 3, the Wings announced that Quinerly had undergone successful knee surgery, osteochondral allograft procedure and a meniscus repair in her left knee.

+Savannah Steel

+On August 5, 2026, Quinerly signed with the Savannah Steel of the UpShot League.

 Overseas

-On June 26, Quinerly signed with PAOK for the 2025-26 season.
+On June 26, 2025, Quinerly signed with PAOK for the 2025-26 season.